 VSA has been working in Vanuatu since 1965.
-Our volunteers work in five out of Vanuatu’s six provinces.
-They are helping to strengthen economic development within tourism and agriculture, develop rural vocational education and improve waste management.
-VSA has a field office in Luganville staffed by a Programme Manager and a Programme Administrator.
+Our volunteers help to strengthen economic development within tourism and agriculture, develop rural vocational education, support health initiatives, empower youth and improve waste management and water infrastructure.
+VSA has a field office in Luganville.

 Vanuatu is situated on a volcanic archipelago of 86 islands where traditional lifestyles exist side by side with modern tourist resorts.
 Around 110 indigenous languages are still spoken by an average of only 2,000 people per language, making it the country with the highest density of languages per capita in the world.